-These pumpkin spice donuts are deliciously moist with a wonderfully soft cake-like texture.
+Are you ready for a taste of fall?
+These easy pumpkin spice donuts are deliciously moist with a wonderfully soft, cake-like texture.
 Filled with all your favorite fall spices and dusted with cinnamon sugar, they are the perfect autumn treat.

 Baked Pumpkin Spice Donuts

-If you’re anything like me and stock up on a million cans of pumpkin puree once September hits, you probably already have everything you need to make these!
+If you’re anything like me, you probably stock up on a million cans of pumpkin puree once September hits.
+Are there a few cans of pumpkin lingering in your pantry from the holidays?
+Do you keep pumpkin puree on hand just in case?
+Well, then you probably already have everything you need to make pumpkin spice donuts!

 Pumpkin Spice Donut Recipe